 What I would have done differently had I thought of it at the time:

 This is a very heavy ice cream and needs to be eaten in very small doses.
-In the grand scheme of things it’s good, but not a great ice cream on its own.
-While I’m proud of it as a first attempt, I think it would be much better as the filling for an ice cream sandwich than as a stand-alone dessert.
+While I’m proud of it as a first attempt, I think it would be much better as the filling for an ice cream sandwich than as a stand-alone dessert, at least until I find a way to lighten it up a little.
 I’ll be looking for a new recipe for this dish, but this one is definitely worth sharing, especially for people with egg allergies.

-Most of the time my kids are saints about letting me get a shot just right before they get to dive in to the food.
+Most of the time my kids are saints about letting me get a shot just right before they get to dive into the food.
 I’m not used to playing interference for a shoot, but this was different.
-There was ice cream at stake here and the kids were pretty impatient about dad getting the table cleared so that they could dig in.
+There was peanut butter ice cream at stake here and the kids were pretty impatient about dad getting the table cleared so that they could dig in.

 It may not seem like I had much trouble getting the shot, but just out of range of the camera I was dealing with this:

-In fact, I have one or two shots in the slush pile that include tiny three-year-old fingers reaching for the dish. cute, but not the best showcase for the dish, especially when carefully placed props are getting smudged or moved out of position.
+In fact, I have one or two shots in the slush pile that include tiny three-year-old fingers reaching for the dish.
+Cute, but not the best showcase for the peanut butter ice cream, especially when carefully placed props are getting smudged or moved out of position.
 It wasn’t fun at the time, but it’s funny now that it’s over.

 Next I’m making lime sherbet, and I have another idea for after that one, but what should I make next?
 What’s your favorite homemade ice cream?
 Suggestions are most definitely welcome.
 I’m not even good and started with getting my ice cream maker broken in.